Sarah-Iritie/memory/README.md

 ## Description

 This project is an interactive memory card game built with React.
-Players click on cards to flip them and attempt to match pairs of cards based on the images shown.
+Players click on cards and attempt to match pairs of cards based on the images shown.
 The illustrations are made by me.

 ## Features

-- Card flipping animation on click.
 - Randomly shuffled cards each game.
 - Visual indicators for matched cards.